 How To Deal With A Man’s Mid-Life Crisis

 Intimate products for grown ups.
 The 101 on condoms and lube.

 Plus all the usual obsessive beauty and anti-aging content we write about here at Charlotte’s Book.
 P.S. – I just tried PRP.
 Story coming soon.

 Thankfully, Charlotte’s Book traffic has held up well despite my 18-month hiatus.
 A testament to the good SEO and good content, I think.
 And my fucking awesome newsletter.
 If you haven’t signed up for it – it will be the best thing you get in your inbox each week.

 I haven’t been completely hiding under a rock the last 18 months.
 I have also been super busy formulating the most innovative hydration products over at HALO.
+Check out the healthiest hydration products ever made.
 I have been rebuilding and reworking my personal and professional life.

 It’s also been really weird and really amazing traversing a new relationship.
-My new beau is da-bomb.
 But, how do I announce my new relationship status?
 Post a photo on Instagram?
 Send a group email?
 Do I make it Facebook official?
 Will people just figure it out?
 It’s all so new and so fucking weird.
 But I am learning to roll with it.

 In the words of author and philosopher Friedrich Nietzsche and echoed by singer Kelly Clarkson: What doesn’t kill you makes you stronger.
 And I can tell you I truly feel that way.
 I wish people would change their tune from “I am sorry to hear about your divorce” to ” Congratu-fucking-lations!”

 In any case, thanks for sticking around.
 It feels good to be back.